benjilegnard/resum/client/src/content/articles/2021-12-18-a-new-blog-for-the-new-year.md

 ### What you'll find here

 mainly articles about web development, tutorials on angular, and other technologies if i'm motivated.

+Think pieces about development practices in teams, about our sausage society.

 ### Technical stack & roadmap